 The LA TIG addresses the programmatic restoration goal of replenishing and protecting birds by proposing implementation of the Rabbit Island Project Design Alternative 2A.
 Design Alternative 2A would meet the goal of replenishing and protecting birds by restoring 87.8 acres of the island's original 200-acre footprint.
 This would be done by raising the elevation of Rabbit Island using dredged fill material from the Calcasieu Ship Channel as the borrow source area.
-At this time the LA TIG is proposing to fund and implement Alternative 2A in this Phase 2 RP/EA #1.3.
 See Section 3.1.1 for a more detailed description.